The White Room (KLF album): Background

+Promotion

 Meanwhile, the KLF's single "What Time Is Love?", which had originally been released in 1988 and largely ignored by the public, was generating acclaim within the underground clubs of continental Europe; according to KLF Communications, "The KLF were being feted by all the 'right' DJs".
 This prompted Drummond and Cauty to pursue the acid house tone of their "Pure Trance" series.
 A further "Pure Trance" release, "Last Train to Trancentral", followed.

 In October 1990, the KLF launched a series of singles with an upbeat pop-house sound they dubbed "Stadium House".
 Songs from The White Room soundtrack were re-recorded with rap and more vocals (by guests labelled "Additional Communicators"), a sample-heavy pop-rock production, and crowd noise samples.
 The "Stadium House" versions of "What Time Is Love?" and "3 a.m.
 Eternal" were immediate hits, with "3 a.m.
 Eternal" becoming the KLF's second, and the only one under the name, number-one release.
 These "Stadium House" tracks made up a large part of The White Room when it was eventually released in March 1991, substantially reworked from the original version.
 Aside from the singles, "Make It Rain", "Build a Fire", "Church of the KLF" and "The White Room" appeared in significantly more minimal, ambient and dub-oriented versions on the final album.
 "Go to Sleep" was reworked to become "Last Train to Trancentral".

 From the original record that was planned for release in 1989 as Tunes from the White Room, in 1997, a bootleg CD taken from a low-quality cassette rip was released and included some bonus tracks.
 A higher-quality version, allegedly created by someone who mastered the original album DAT in a professional studio, was hosted on a popular KLF fan site, KLF.de in the early 2000s.